-This opinion piece was published by Reuters on 1st May 2020.
+This opinion piece from 350.org Executive Director May Boeve and co-authors was published by Reuters on 1st May 2020.
 The version below is also signed by every regional director of 350.org.

 The Covid-19 pandemic is having unimaginable impacts on our lives and every sector of our economies.
 Hundreds of thousands of lives are being lost, confirmed cases are in the millions and many of those who recovered will suffer life-long consequences.
 This planetary health crisis compounds the consequences of climate breakdown and highlights the essential role of workers in our societies.